Roberto Kelly: Minnesota Twins (1996–1997)

 Kelly was a member of four playoff teams in his career, having helped the Dodgers win the 1995 NL West Division, the Mariners win the 1997 AL West, and the Rangers win the 1998 and 1999 AL Western Division.
 (Kelly played ten games for the 2000 American League East-winning New York Yankees, but played his final game on April 18, long before the playoffs.)

-Kelly named to the 1992 American League All-Star team as well as the 1993 National League All-Star team.

-Kelly also broke up Toronto Blue Jays pitcher Dave Stieb's perfect game at SkyDome in 1989 with a 2-out double in the 9th inning.

-He was traded along with Tony Tarasco and Esteban Yan from the Braves to the Expos for Marquis Grissom on April 6, 1995.